nju-websoft/JAPE/README.md

 ## Datasets

 In our experiment, we do not use all the triples in datasets.
-For relationship triples, we select portion whose head and tail entities are popular.
-For attribute triples, we discard their values due to their diversity and cross-linguality.
+For relationship triples, we select a portion whose head and tail entities are popular.
+For attribute triples, we discard their values due to diversity and cross-linguality.

 The whole datasets can be find here.